Creighton vs. NC State Predictions & Picks - NCAA Tournament First Round

 - Pick OU:

-Creighton has compiled a 13-15-0 record against the spread this season, while NC State is 15-14-0.
-The Bluejays have a 12-16-0 record going over the point total, while games involving the Wolf Pack have a record of 15-14-0 when it comes to hitting the over.
-The two teams combine to score 154.8 points per game, 5.3 more points than this matchup's total.
-Creighton has a 4-6 record against the spread while going 6-4 overall over the last 10 games.
-NC State has gone 5-5 against the spread and 5-5 overall in its last 10 contests.
+Creighton has a 13-15-0 record against the spread this season compared to NC State, who is 15-14-0 ATS.
+In terms of going over the point total, games involving the Bluejays are 12-16-0 and the Wolfpack are 15-14-0.
+The teams combine to score 154.8 points per game, 6.3 more points than this matchup's total.
+Creighton is 4-6 against the spread and 6-4 overall in its past 10 games, while NC State has gone 5-5 against the spread and 5-5 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.